Happyr/message-serializer/Readme.md

 ```

 This transformer is only responsible to convert a `Foo` class to an array.
 The
-reverse operation is handled by an `Hydrator`:
+reverse operation is handled by a `Hydrator`:

 ```php
 class FooHydrator implements HydratorInterface